kbgassaway/DADA/final.md

 "Your target is not very good with computers.
 Try and guess their password to see if they may be hiding anything!"

 Lernaean is a Web challenge.
-Using FireFox once you get the instance started, navigate to the provided site (making sure to remove spaces and the word "port").
-Although the site explicitely says not to try to guess the admin password, I tried all the same using: ' or '1'='1' --' (hoping to evaluate to TRUE), ?????????????????????????????? (hoping for a buffer overflow), admin, and adminpw (worth a shot).
-Invalid passward returned with each attempt.
+Using FireFox I got the instance started, navigated to the provided site (made sure to remove spaces and the word "port").
+Although the site explicitely says not to try to guess the admin password, I tried all the same using: ' or '1'='1' --' (SQL injectioin that would hopefully evaluate to TRUE), ?????????????????????????????? (attempting a buffer overflow), admin, and adminpw (worth a shot).
+"Invalid password" was returned with each attempt.

 ![Lernaean1](Lernaean1.JPG)
 <br>